 Host of KPFA Radio's "UpFront", Brian Edwards-Tiekert, interviews People Power Media co-founder Joseph Smooke in Joseph's capacity as Westside Program Director of Housing Rights Committee San Francisco.
 The interview is about the proposed California State Senate bill SB 827 that would displace existing residents around transportation hubs.

 Curtis and Riley with the help of Riley's AI watch, Olive, meet with condo developer Sumir who tells them how development works.
-WATCH IT NOW!
+CLICK ON THE TITLE TO LEARN MORE ABOUT THIS EPISODE!

 Stay up to Date

-Curtis and Riley go to look at a place in the Mission District hoping that a place in an older building might be more affordable than a unit in a new condo tower.
+Continuing on their quest, Curtis and Riley meet their realtor in the Mission District to look at a place in an older building that they're hoping will be more affordable than a unit in a new condo tower.
 A Mission mural comes to life and tells the story of how real estate in San Francisco became so valuable.
+CLICK ON THE TITLE TO LEARN MORE ABOUT THIS EPISODE!

-Curtis and Riley put the pieces together of everything they've learned, and they're not sure what to do about it.
+Curtis and Riley put all the pieces together, and they're not sure what to do about finding a place to live.
 As they're walking the streets, they run into a rally outside City Hall led by Carmen, a housing activist.
-RELEASE DATE MAY 7, 2019
+CLICK ON THE TITLE TO LEARN MORE ABOUT THIS EPISODE!